GENL/matice/README.md

     }
 };

-export { Matice };
 ```

 At this point you can use in javascript this translations file like usual, paste in your html as well.

-This is useful if your laravel and js app is separated like with SPA or PWA.
+This is useful if your laravel and js app are separated like with SPA or PWA.
 So you can
 link the generated translations file with your JS App.
 If you're not in the case of SPA, WPA...
 you might never have to generate the translations manually because `@translations` directive already does
 it for you when the app environment is 'production' to improve performance.